About Common Sense for Successful IT Leadership

 Below is the practice advice that can help to CIO to begin:

 Know where you are today (AS-IS)

-The first step that needs to find out where we are today, this might seems simple but you need to have a complete and precise inventory of your IT Department’s assets, capabilities, and capacities.
+The first step that need to find out where we are today might seem simple, but you need to have a complete and precise inventory of your IT Department’s assets, capabilities, and capacities.
 Need to understand which systems are working and which are not.
 Applications are nearing the end of their useful lives and must have a plan for retiring them.
 Technology leaders must possess fundamental knowledge of their own systems.

 Plan for tomorrow (TO-BE)